sailab-code/GNN_tf_2.x/README.md

     pip install -U -r requirements.txt

-### install from folder
+### Install from folder
-Download this folder and open terminal in its location, then use the following command:
+Download this folder and open a terminal in its location, then use the following command:

     python setup.py install